valboz/RTModel/docs/ModelingRun.md

-Models                   # Directory containing selected models for each category SelectedModels           # Directory containing the best models as proposed in the final assessment (see above) LCToFit.txt              # Text file containing the formatted and pre-processed data points
+Models                   # Directory containing selected models for each category SelectedModels           # Directory containing the best models as proposed in the final assessment (see above) LCToFit.txt              # Text file containing the formatted and pre-processed data points FilterToData.txt         # Table of datasets names spline.dat               # List of points in the spline approximation used for [initial conditions](InitialConditions.md) nature.txt               # Text file containing the final assessment on the event and the list of best models
 ```

+These files will be explained in the following chapters in due time.
+They can be useful for careful diagnostics of the modeling process.

 ## Structure of a modeling run